nautobot/nautobot/nautobot/docs/user-guide/feature-guides/git-data-source.md

 ...
 ```

 The template needs to be modified to provide more information than just a list of hostnames.
-The site needs to be added.
+The location needs to be added.

 The updated template is now: